NoriSte/feature-first-hasura-console-poc/README.md

 2. Allow this centralized management to scale for future needs
 3. Hide all the ~mess~ **implementation details** of dealing with the `window.__env`, pricing plans, entitlements, etc.

-Steps and scope of this POC
 </details>

 ## What to expect from this POC

+This POC **includes**:
+- a proposal of the TS APIs needed to hide/show a feature
+- a proposal to identify the reasons why a feature is enabled/disabled
+- a proposal to hide the previous APIs with a dedicated feature-only API
+- some simplified version of the use cases the Console must deal with
+- some mocks and utils to simulate the Console running in different modes and see the fake features reacting to the changes

 This POC **does not include**:
 - battle-tested code
 - Storybook utilities
 - definitive libraries and file system
-- some thorough real use cases the Console must deal with
+- some thorough real use cases the Console must deal with -

-This POC **includes**:
-- a high-level proposal of the TS APIs needed to hide/show a feature
-- a high-level proposal to identify the reasons why a feature is enabled/disabled
-- a high-level proposal to hide the previous APIs with a dedicated feature-only API
-- some simplified version of the use cases the Console must deal with
-- some mocks and utils to simulate the Console running in different modes and see the fake features reacting to the changes

 Please remember that the API design and names are open to be discussed!

 ## Basic use cases